Lethja/Newth/DJGPP/README.md

 Run `make` to build the project.
-Two 32-bit binaries called `dl.exe` and `th.exe` will be made that can be run from any path (including a floppy diskette) on any DOS computer with a DPMI server running on a 80386 compatible CPU with a 80387 compatible FPU.
+Two 32-bit binaries called `dl.exe` and `th.exe` will be made that can be run from any path (including a floppy diskette) on any DOS computer with a DPMI server running on an i386 compatible CPU with a 80387 compatible FPU.

 # After building

 ## DPMI server

-A DOS Protected Mode Interface (DPMI) server is a utility that allows real mode DOS to extend itself with protected mode features of the 80386 and later processors.
+A DOS Protected Mode Interface (DPMI) server is a utility that allows real mode DOS to extend itself with protected mode features of the i386 and later processors.

-Like all 32-bit DOS executables DJGPP binaries need a DPMI server to run.
-FreeDOS and Windows 95 setup their own DPMI server by default and no further files are needed on these systems.
-If your system doesn't include it's own DPMI server then `CWSDPMI` can be used which is the DJGPP equivalent to Watcoms `DOS4GW.EXE`.
+Like all 32-bit DOS executables, DJGPP binaries need a DPMI server to run.
+FreeDOS and Windows 95 setup their own DPMI server by default, and no further files are necessary on these systems.
+If your system doesn't include its own DPMI server then `CWSDPMI` can be used which is the DJGPP equivalent to Watcoms `DOS4GW.EXE`.

 ### Acquire CWSDPMI